 In many instances, externship and clinical sites require that students maintain personal health care insurance.
 Failure to provide proof of personal healthcare insurance at the time of externship or clinical site assignment may prohibit a student from certain sites, and this may delay the completion of the program.
 The College recommends all allied health students maintain personal healthcare insurance to minimize any conflicts with potential clinical sites.

-It is the student's responsibility to immediately notify their instructor, or externship/clinical supervisor and the Director of Education faculty about any accident or injury to themselves, to another student or to a patient under their care that might cause liability to the student, externship or clinical site, or the College.
+It is the student's responsibility to immediately notify their instructor, or externship/clinical supervisor and the Dean of Education or Dean of Nursing about any accident or injury to themselves, to another student or to a patient under their care that might cause liability to the student, externship or clinical site, or the College.
 A written report must also be completed.